BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

 ### Simulated device

-When developing the required software, it is good if we can develop some parts of the software without need of external device.
+When developing the software, it is good if we can develop some parts of it without need of external device.
-In our case, we can develop the real-time plotting part without relying on external device, but we will create simulated device.
+In our case, we can develop the real-time plotting part without relying on external device.
+Instead, we will create simulated device.
 The code for the simulated device is given below.

 ```python